migae/lab.clj.appengine/README.md

 Clojure on Google App Engine

+This project describes a technique for using Clojure with the Google App Engine.
+It's a technique rather than a library; you don't need any specialized code just to get running on the GAE, you just need to know how to structure your code for a Servlet environment and configure your development environment.
+You still get all the groovy Clojure stuff like Ring and Compojure.

+Of course, if you want to use AppEngine services, you'll need a wrapper on the Google libraries, unless you want to use Java interop facilities to work with the Google libs directly.
+Some libraries are under (slow) development - the [Datastore](https://github.com/migae/datastore) lib is furthest along, and stable enough to at least play with.
+A demo will be added to this project, soon, I hope.

+### previous approaches

 This project originated as an attempt to improve [appengine-magic](https://github.com/gcv/appengine-magic), but eventually I decided to take an entirely different approach.
 A major